ddoyoungkim/Advanced-Deep-Learning/README.md

-# General trajectory representation \n using GNN and self-supervised learning
+# General trajectory representation using GNN and self-supervised learning

 ## About